Contents of This Article

 Data saved on only one piece of storage media (such as a single hard drive) will be irrecoverably lost if that device fails.
 Laptops are increasingly built without replaceable or removable components, which means that if any part of your computer breaks, your hard drive and the data on it may become inaccessible.
 Data saved only on one external hard drive is also particularly vulnerable, especially since those drives are likely to be carried around, dropped, suddenly unplugged, etc. ALL hard drives fail eventually, no matter what, and after about 3 years the chances increase dramatically.
 Additionally, if you are having your hardware repaired or getting an updated software build, you must make a full backup of your data beforehand.

 External hard drives are plugged into your computer’s USB port and provide extra storage space.
 They can be purchased online or at electronics stores and usually start at about $60 for 1 terabyte (1000GB).
 If you work with large amounts of data, you may need multiple external hard drives.
+For more information about Hard Drives please visit this article.

 One of your options is to back up your data manually.
 If you choose this option, please also read the section below this one on checking your backup!
 Once you’ve plugged in and initialized your external hard drive, you can simply drag and drop (or copy and paste) the data from your user folder on your computer (a folder usually named after your MCAD username) to your external hard drive.
 We recommend opening two Finder windows side by side: one to view the data on your computer and the other to view a new folder on your external hard drive where the backup will be stored (you may want to include the date of the backup in the name of this folder).
 Drag each folder from the first window (Desktop, Documents, Pictures, etc.) into the folder in the second window and wait for the files to copy completely.
 The idea is to make the folder structure of the files in your backup look just like the original folders on your computer.
 This helps make it easier to confirm that you copied all the data properly and to transfer your files back to where they came from later on.